code1line/node-gambio-api/README.md

 #### Response

-Every successful response is parsed from JSON to a JavaScript object/array.
+Every successful response is parsed from JSON to a plain JavaScript object/array.

 ```js
 // Example request.